catamphetamine/anychan/src/imageboard/README.md

 Returns a list of all [Boards](#board).
 For example, `8ch.net` has about `20,000` boards so `getBoards()` returns just the "top 20 boards" list while `getAllBoards()` returns all `20,000` boards.

+### `hasMoreBoards()`

+Returns `true` if an imageboard has a "get all boards" API endpoint that's different from the regular "get boards" API endpoint.
+In other words, returns `true` if an imageboard provides separate API endpoints for getting a list of "most popular boards" and a list of "all boards available".

 ### `getThreads({ boardId }, options)`

 Returns a list of [Threads](#thread).